 Along with eliminating dairy, your doctor may recommend cutting out some fruits, vegetables, and candies that contain galactose.
 In addition, your child may need to take vitamin and mineral supplements such as calcium, vitamin C, vitamin D, and vitamin K.

 Some babies have a form of the condition called Duarte galactosemia (DG), which is milder than the classic form (type I).
-Babies with DG have some issues processing galactose, but it’s not as severe as type I. Your baby may not need any special care, though your doctor may still recommend taking galactose and lactose out of their diet.
+Babies with DG may have some issues processing galactose but a recent showed that changing the diet change may not be necessary and most babies do fine continuing breastfeeding or continuing formula with galactose..

 Babies with type II or type III also will have fewer issues than babies with classic galactosemia.
 However, they still can develop cataracts, kidney and liver issues, and have delayed growth.
 Girls with galactosemia may require hormone treatment when they reach puberty.